lulzzz/FluentDispatch/README.md

 ElasticSearch is automatically deployed through Docker as well as the Node, Cluster, monitoring stack (InfluxDB, Grafana) and other ELK stack tools (Logstash and Kibana).

-You only need to execute this [script](https://github.com/bbougot/GrandCentralDispatch/blob/master/DockerSetup.cmd) in Windows or this [script](https://github.com/bbougot/GrandCentralDispatch/blob/master/DockerSetup.sh) if running Unix/Linux/macOS environments.
+After cloning this repository, you only need to execute this [script](https://github.com/bbougot/GrandCentralDispatch/blob/master/DockerSetup.cmd) in Windows or this [script](https://github.com/bbougot/GrandCentralDispatch/blob/master/DockerSetup.sh) if running Unix/Linux/macOS environments.
 Make sure you're using the latest version of Docker/Docker Compose.

 The results of each request is then accessible through Kibana under the index `sentiment` (http://localhost:5601) and monitoring is available through Grafana (http://localhost:3000).

+This sample demonstrates the ability to dispatch a workload to remote machines in order to guarantee a high availability.
+It works similarly to a load-balancer, but on the application level.

 **Processing**